jimmyblaszkiewicz/CMPSC132/Notes/CMPEN132Notes.md

 class LinkedList:
    def __init__(self):
       self.head = None
+      self.tail = None
-      # notably, only has reference to the first element
+      # notably, only has reference to the first/last element
       # no need to store entire contents of the list somehow
-      # just need the start of the 'chain'
+      # just need the start and end of the 'chain'

    def add(self, value):
       new_node = Node(value)